Are You Ready to Visit a Hair Transplant Clinic? Try to Answer These 3 Questions First

 It’s true that the procedures designed to redistribute growing scalp hair are now more affordable and widely accessible, and more people are going for hair transplants.
 The aesthetic effect of even a slight hairline adjustment can have a major impact on a person’s appearance, style, and confidence.
 However, did you know that many people, unfortunately, are not good candidates for hair transplant surgery?
 There are some key factors to determine who can and who can’t benefit, and no hair transplant clinic wants you to waste your time with unrealistic expectations.
 Here’s what you need to qualify for a hair transplant:

 You need donor hair.
 If you’re a male experiencing pattern baldness, you might have heard of the Norwood Scale.
 The progression and typical pattern of hair loss for men can be generally charted in 7 stages.
-Those in final stages will typically have a totally bald head except for a sparse band of remaining follicles at the back and sides.
+Men in the final stages will typically have a totally bald head except for a sparse band of remaining follicles at the back and sides.
 Not everyone with hereditary androgenic alopecia will progress to the more severe levels of hair loss.
 Some slowly move from phase 2 to 3 or 4, then hover there for decades.
 Plenty of men middle-aged and older have a classic “bald spot” at the crown, receding temples, and general thinning.
 This moderate level of loss means that they could qualify for a hair transplant procedure.

 The experts at your hair transplant clinic must assess your hair loss in person.
 Since the process of hair transplant surgery involves the redistribution of your own live hair follicles, the amount and density of hair that you have matters.

-Among men, the best candidates are experiencing “male pattern hair loss” because the fallout is usually limited to certain areas of the scalp, while other regions like the back and sides of the head have DHT-resistant follicles.
+Among men, the best candidates are experiencing “male pattern hair loss”, because the fallout is usually limited to certain areas of the scalp, while other regions like the back and sides of the head have DHT-resistant follicles.
 Those follicles aren’t affected by the hormone that causes genetically programmed hair loss.
 Even after the top has gone bald, most men will retain thick, full hair in the remainder zones.
 That means that they can spare some hair for transplant grafts.
 The hair in donor areas can be thinned out to harvest follicles without leaving noticeable spaces, called donor depletion.

 People who have a diffused form of alopecia are less fortunate.
 Many women fall into this category, as their genetic androgenic alopecia tends to affect the whole head.
 Follicular unit extraction (FUE) hair transplant is a meticulous process that allows hair transplant clinics to extract follicle units one by one and strategically redistribute them to create a look of fullness.
 Women can undergo this process too, but it can be much more challenging, and each client’s scalp and hair density analysis is what determines the potential.